tinode/chat/README.md

 ### Web

-A web demo is usually available at https://api.tinode.co/ ([source](https://github.com/tinode/webapp/)).
+TinodeWeb, a single page web app, is usually available at https://api.tinode.co/ ([source](https://github.com/tinode/webapp/)).

 Login as one of `alice`, `bob`, `carol`, `dave`, `frank`.
 Password is `<login>123`, e.g. login for `alice` is `alice123`.
 You can discover other users by email or phone by prefixing them with `email:` or `tel:` respectively.
 Emails are `<login>@example.com`, e.g. `alice@example.com`, phones are `17025550001` through `17025550009`.